feynon/carlosbecker.com/content/post/2016-02-10-flag-oriented-programming.md

 So, what's wrong?

 At the first sight, you might think it is OK: "Just a single flag.
-This wouldn't hurt anybody…"
+This wouldn't hurt anybody..."

-The problem is that, later on, someone else will like to add another feature, for example, whether to add or not sugar…
+The problem is that, later on, someone else will like to add another feature, for example, whether to add or not sugar...

 ```ruby
 class Coffee